About

 Through videos, installations, and photographs, Berro constructs acute imagery that invites reevaluation of established environmental and cultural realities.
 His projects frequently explore fears, desires, and the dual forces of destruction and creation, producing work that is highly nuanced and alluring in its ambivalent nature.

-His work has been subject to multiple solo exhibitions, among them Swiss Hanok in Seoul, South Korea (2023) and public installations such as Borderline Nature in St. Moritz, Switzerland (2024).
-Upcoming projects include BREATHE at the main building of ETH Zurich in Zurich, Switzerland (2024), BREATHE at NOI in Bolzano, Italy (2024), and research projects in Sumatra, Indonesia (2024 – 2025).
+His work has been subject to multiple solo exhibitions, among them Swiss Hanok in Seoul, South Korea (2023) and public installations such as Borderline Nature in St. Moritz, Switzerland (2024), BREATHE at the main building of ETH Zurich in Zurich, Switzerland (2024), BREATHE at NOI in Bolzano, Italy (2024), and research projects in Sumatra, Indonesia (2024 – 2025).